 Fleet - Sailing

-CSC's fleet includes 22 dinghies, 6 keelboats, dozens of sail boards, a couple kayaks, and three powerboats.
+CSC's fleet includes 22 dinghies, 6 keelboats, dozens of sail boards, a couple kayaks, and two powerboats.

 The Venture is a roomy trainer which is faster than it looks.
 These relatively new